 How many lumens do I need for a camping lantern?

-Lumen count (or brightness) is an important factor to consider.
+Lumen count (or brightness) is an important factor to consider when choosing the best camping lantern.
 The average household torch will have around 50 lumens, so for lanterns, which require a greater spread of light over a larger area, we'd consider looking for a minimum lumen count of 100.
 However, you'll also want to factor in the size of the lens – a bigger lens can provide a larger area of illumination at a lower lumen count.
 Jump to the bottom for more advice on what specs to look for.

 Topping our list of the best camping lanterns to buy now is the small but mighty Princeton Tec Helix Backcountry (available as battery-powered or rechargeable – we're focusing on the latter here).
 This lantern has a clever design that includes tripod/claw foot style legs as well as a top hook that together mean it can be hung from, attached to or perched pretty much any surface.
 The concertina-style light section folds down to about the size of a coffee cup, and the flexible rubber is nice and robust too.
 It's dimmable from 150 right down to 30 lumens, and water resistant if you get caught in a shower.
 The camping lantern is pricier than other options on this list, but we think for keen campers it's an excellent investment.
 Head to our full Princeton Tec Helix Backcountry rechargeable lantern review for more info.